Saturnoh/Saturnoh/README.md

 I'm Adolfo, a 4th year computer engineering student at Georgia Tech, graduating Fall 2026.

-Currently working at Accenture as an intern.
+Currently working at Accenture as a Security Consulting Analyst.

 Typically, I work in C and Assembly.
 Most of my skillsets are in Embedded Systems and Firmware.
 That includes protocols, scheduling, circuit design, algorithms, system design, CAD, OS-level code, bit-banging, testing, and more.